Bharu1/Nodejs/README.md

 ## Features

+- **User Registration**: Allows users to register with a username, email, and password.
+- **Login**: Enables users to log in with their email and password.
+- **Password Encryption**: Ensures user passwords are securely stored using Argon2 for encryption.
+- **Unique Username and Email Restriction**: Prevents duplicate entries for username and email.
 - **Create a User**: Allows you to create a new user.
 - **Get All Users**: Fetches the list of all users.
 - **Get User by ID**: Fetches a specific user by their ID.